Then + Now: The Cast of ‘Home Alone’

-Now: In the mid-2000s, Kieran took a break from films to focus on his theater career, but returned to the big screen with major roles in ‘Scott Pilgrim vs. The World,’ ‘Margaret’ and, most recently, ‘Movie 43.’
+Now: In the mid-2000s, Kieran took a break from films to focus on his theater career, but returned to the big screen with major roles in 'Scott Pilgrim vs. The World,' 'Margaret' and recently appeared on the 'Fargo' television series.

 John Candy (Gus Polinski)